How much does home insurance cost?

 The Bottom Line: How Much Is Home Insurance on Average?

 When shopping for home insurance, don’t base your choice on price alone.
-Your home is a valuable asset, and you want a responsive insurance company that will resolve and pay your claim quickly if it’s destroyed or damaged.
+Your home is a valuable asset, and you want a responsive insurance company that will resolve and pays your claim quickly if it’s destroyed or damaged.
+Property damage from storms, vandalism from burglars, and other perils are no joke.
+Protect your greatest investment with sufficient homeowners insurance.
+And don’t forget – when it comes to homeowners insurance premiums “you get what you pay for” doesn’t always apply.
+Pricing insurance policies is a game, you just have to know how to play.
+You can find incredible rates with just as incredible coverage options by compare quotes before committing.